Skip to Content

 What Does Hitch Height Mean?

-So, when parked with the tow vehicle and trailer on a level surface, you’d measure from the ground to the top of the towing vehicle’s receiver tube.
-You’d also measure the distance from the ground to the bottom of the trailer’s coupler.
+So, when parked with the tow vehicle and trailer on a level surface, measure from the ground to the top inside edge of the towing vehicle’s receiver tube.
+Then measure the distance from the ground to the bottom of the trailer’s coupler.
 If they’re not lined up, a ball mount with a rise or drop may be needed.

 We’ll review the measuring details later in the post.
-But first, let’s talk about why proper hitch height is so important.
+However, first, let’s discuss why proper hitch height is crucial.

 Why Is Proper Hitch Height Important?

-If your hitch is too high, more weight will be shifted to the trailer’s axle(s).
-If your hitch is too low, more weight will be shifted to the towing vehicle.
+• If your hitch is too high, more weight will be shifted (backward) to the trailer’s axle(s)

-Either way, your towing experience will be adversely affected, causing any one of a number of potentially serious issues.
-The ideal towing setup is for the trailer and the tow vehicle to be level.
+Either way, your towing experience will be adversely affected, potentially causing a number of serious issues.
+The ideal towing setup is for the trailer and the tow vehicle to be level with each other.

 What Happens If a Trailer’s Hitch Height Is Too High or Too Low?

 First, a too-high or too-low hitch height impacts tow ball weight, which is also referred to as “tow ball mass.”
-That’s the downward force exerted onto the tow ball by the tongue weight of the towed RV.
+That’s the downward force exerted onto the tow ball by the tongue weight of the RV that’s being towed.
 Tow vehicle, trailer, hitch receiver, and tow ball manufacturers will all specify the maximum allowable tow ball weight/mass their product(s) can handle.

 A trailer coupler and tow vehicle hitch ball identified